Children and screens

 Joséphine Vigouroux

-What are the main benchmarks?
+What are the main guidelines?

-• Set clear rules on screen time.
+• Set clear rules for screen time.

 • Never use them to calm your child.